cloudops/cloudmc-frontier-kb/en/gcp-compute-service/gcp-load-balancing.md

 1. Create a forwarding rule.
    - Click on **Forwarding rules**, and click on the *Add forwarding rule* button.
    - Enter a name, or accept the default, and enter a description if desired.
-   - Select how you wish a public IP address to be allocated for the load balancer:
+   - Select how you wish an external IP address to be allocated for the load balancer:
       - To allocate an IP address solely for this load balancer and have it released when this forwarding rule is deleted, leave *Reserve a new static IP address* unchecked, and select **Ephemeral** in the pop-up menu.
 The IP address allocated to the load balancer **will not** appear in the **External IPs** list for this environment.
-      - To use a public IP address that has already been allocated in this environment, select it from the list.
+      - To use an external IP address that has already been allocated in this environment, select it from the list.
-      - To reserve a new public IP address that will be not be released when the forwarding rule is deleted, select *Reserve a new static IP address*.
+      - To reserve a new external IP address that will be not be released when the forwarding rule is deleted, select *Reserve a new static IP address*.
 The pop-up menu will disappear, and a new IP address will be allocated when the forwarding rule is created.
 The IP address will also appear in the **External IPs** list for this environment.
    - Select the protocol to use and which port to listen on for incoming requests.
       - When selecting HTTPS, a target proxy configured for SSL must exist in the environment.
    - From the **Target proxy** pop-up menu, select the target proxy that was configured in the previous step.